Skip to main content

 Rainbow Moonstone

 Despite the name, Rainbow Moonstone is actually a variety of Labradorite (not true Moonstone) that displays blue-to-rainbow flash.
-It is technically "blue-sheen labradorite" and shares Labradorite's metaphysical properties, though it is marketed separately.
+It is technically "blue-sheen labradorite" and shares Labradorite's metaphysical properties, though it is sold and marketed separately.

 Oregon Sunstone